 Throughout 1879 and 1880, Johnny Ringo continued causing mayhem wherever he went, including shooting one man for wanting to drink beer instead of whiskey and holding a poker game at gunpoint in order to pocket the $500 held by the players.

-In 1881, he was brought to Tombstone, Ariz. to stand trial for the poker game incident but was more concerned about a rumor that he was involved in a recent stage robbery.
+In 1881, he was brought to Tombstone, Arizona to stand trial for the poker game incident but was more concerned about a rumor that he was involved in a recent stage robbery.
 He blamed legendary local lawmen Wyatt Earp and his gunfighting friend Doc Holliday for the rumor and all three men had a showdown on the streets of Tombstone.
 As tensions increased, the men started reaching for their sidearms, when a constable grabbed Ringo from behind and defused the conflict.

 Nevertheless, the altercation made Johnny Ringo take a personal interest in the longstanding feud between the Earps and the infamous Clanton outlaws.
 While spending time in jail in 1882, he learned that Earp and his posse were planning to arrest the Clantons in Charleston, so Ringo organized for his bond to be quickly processed and on release immediately set off for Charleston to warn the Clantons.

 But Earp’s brother James saw Ringo leave Tombstone and was aware of his plan.
 He wrote an affidavit calling Ringo an “escaped prisoner” intending to thwart the arrest of a U.S. Marshal.
 Because of the affidavit, a second posse led by J. H. Jackson pursued Ringo.
 However, they were intercepted by Ike Clanton, and Ringo was informed of the warrant for his arrest.

 Johnny Ringo then went back to Tombstone where he was placed on trial.
 But once again witnesses refused to testify, and Ringo was let free.